molgenis/molgenis-ui-form/README.md

 | validators | A list of functions which determine whether a field is valid on submit. |
 | options | An object containing options for select, radios, and checkboxes typed fields. |

-Functions used for for determining required, disabled, readonly, visible, or valid should accept a data object containing the data from the form.
+Functions in any of the parameters mentioned above should accept a data object containing the data from the form.

 See the [field object examples](#example-field-object) for code examples.

 #### Field input types